Where Are The School Nurses?

 “When there is a school nurse in the building, teachers and office staff can focus on their job of teaching students and managing the school rather than spending a significant part of the day dealing with student health,” said Cellucci.
 “School nurses are medically trained and educated and bring to the school the health care knowledge that promotes health and learning.”

 A lot of parents are afraid to seek help because of fears they will be reported to child protective services.
 Parents have concerns they will be judged, part of a cultural sensitivity that is a huge issue because of demographics and family makeup.
-She said, for example, if a child with mental health tells a nurse or therapist “my parents beat me with a stick when I do something bad certain people might think, ‘Oh that’s not bad my parents used to beat me with their hands for disciplinary problems.’ ” But, others might say “It’s abusive to lay a hand on my child that could harm them in anyway.
-So already this stops from some kids or parents seeking any type of help for their child.”
+She said, for example, if a child with a mental health issue tells a nurse or therapist, “my parents beat me with a stick when I do something bad certain people might think, ‘Oh, that’s not bad, my parents used to beat me with their hands for disciplinary problems.’”
+But, others might say, “It’s abusive to lay a hand on my child that could harm them in any way.
+Already, this stops from some kids or parents seeking any type of help for their child.”

-Beyond the cultural issues surrounding discipline certain schools she has worked at lacked the proper education for health.
+Beyond the cultural issues surrounding discipline in certain schools, she has worked at lacked the proper education for health.
 This lack of education has led to a higher percentage of high school students/ teenagers using drugs and having more sex.